-Table 7.5.1 shows the identified hazards to have a Moderate risk level with respect to the proposed development and the practice note guidelines for landslide risk management.
-THE AGS guidelines suggest areas with a moderate risk level may be tolerated in certain circumstances (subject to regulatory approval) but require investigation, planning and implementation of treatment options to reduce the risk to Low.
-Detailed investigation, planning and implementation of treatment options are required to reduce the risk level to Low.
+Table 7.5.1 shows the identified hazards to have a high risk level with respect to the proposed development and the practice note guidelines for landslide risk management.
+THE AGS guidelines suggest area with a HIGH risk level is "unacceptable without treatment.
+Detailed investigation, planning and implementation of treatment options are required to reduce the risk level to Low".